Member Login

 Global Grants

-Global Grants offer clubs and districts the opportunity to participate in strategically focused, high-impact, activities within the six areas of focus established by The Rotary Foundation.
+Global Grants offer clubs and districts the opportunity to participate in strategically focused, high-impact, activities within the seven areas of focus established by The Rotary Foundation.
 The minimum total budget for a global grant project is US$30,000.
 Clubs apply directly to The Rotary Foundation.
 Global Grant projects a done in partnership with at least one other Rotary club or district in another country.
 Applications can be submitted at any time during the year and grant awards are made throughout the year.

 Clubs seeking to learn more about Global Grants, or wish to apply for a Global Grant, should download this comprehensive "Guide to Global Grants" This guide addresses every aspect of creating a project and applying for Global Grant project